joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/03/todayspaper/quotation-of-the-day-cyberattacks-are-discovered-on-vaccine-supply-network.html?searchResultPosition=2

 **Trump Associates Said to Have Been Scrutinized in Suspected Pardon Scheme**\
 `A billionaire from San Francisco sought clemency for a psychologist convicted of monetary crimes.
-The Republican donor Elliott Broidy and a lawyer for Jared Kushner were enlisted.`\
+The Republican donor Elliott Broidy and a lawyer who has also represented Jared Kushner were enlisted.`\
 https://nytimes.com/2020/12/03/us/pardon-elliott-broidy-abbe-lowell.html?searchResultPosition=3

 **Trump Lost the 2020 Election.
 He Has Raised $207.5 Million Since.**\